Characters: Rizzoli & Isles

 - Adaptational Attractiveness: It's not as extreme a case as with Jane.
 Maura is described as "attractive" in the books, but as played by Sasha Alexander she is far more stunning than one would have imagined.

-- Adaptation Dye-Job: Maura is black-haired is the books.
+- Adaptation Dye-Job: Maura is an Eerie Pale-Skinned Brunette the books.

 - All Women Love Shoes: Especially telling is her reaction when Jane quips that she hid her shoes.
 Oh, and she provides the page image.

 - Ambiguously Bi: Even discounting the ton of Les Yay she has with Jane, she's put an awful lot of thought into what kind of women she'd be into if she were a lesbian, and she makes some comments that indicate that she wouldn't mind having sex with a woman.

 - Ascended Extra: Isles doesn't exist at all in "The Surgeon", and when she makes an appearance (in "The Apprentice"), she's a minor character.
 From the third book ("The Sinner") onward, her role enlarges to be almost equal with Rizzoli in most books, or the primary character in several.

 - Berserk Button: Go ahead, go after her shoe collection.
 See how far you get.

 - Brains and Brawn: The Brains to Jane's Brawn.